abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \end{equation}
 $$

-Note:
-> It may be useful to think in a following way.
-If you consider a value 1 in the row 1 and column 3 in the above matrix, these indeces express a particular relationship between input and output states.
+### Thinking in terms of matrix row and column indeces

+> Sometime thinking about operation in terms of pattern in the matrix is useful.
+Here first row of the matrix tell us that for what input vector we will get an output vector that corresponds to the first entry of the state vector.
+So the row index corresponds to the index of the output state in the state vector and column index corresponds to the index of the input state of the state vector.
+>
-> * Here column index 3 tells that the input state will be the state taht corresponds to the index 3 of the state vector.
+> If you consider the first row of the above matrix, the column index 3 tells that the input state will be the state that corresponds to the index 3 of the state vector.
 The row index 1 tells that output will be the state that correspons to the index 1 of the state vector.
 >
 > This way of thinking might not be always useful but sometime it will give some intution about the operation that the matrices represent.